 CNM-Au8 is a solution of gold nanoparticles with a particular crystal structure that can help facilitate certain chemical reactions within cells.
 It can also promote the activation of oligodendrocytes, the cells responsible for producing myelin.

 Preclinical data in animal models of MS suggested that CNM-Au8 is able to induce remyelination, and preliminary clinical studies in healthy volunteers indicated the medication has a good safety profile.

-REPAIR-MS (NCT03993171) is an open-label Phase 2 trial sponsored by Clene to assess the safety, pharmacokinetic and pharmacodynamic properties, and metabolic effects of CNM-Au8 in 24 adults with relapsing-remitting MS (RRMS) diagnosed in the past 15 years.
+REPAIR-MS (NCT03993171) is an open-label Phase 2 trial sponsored by Clene to assess the safety, pharmacokinetic and pharmacodynamic properties, and metabolic effects of CNM-Au8 in 24 adults with relapsing MS (which includes relapsing-remitting and secondary progressive disease) diagnosed within the past 15 years.

 Pharmacokinetics and pharmacodynamics refer to the interactions between the body and a specific compound.
 These interactions are analyzed to understand how a medication is absorbed, distributed, metabolized, and then eliminated from the body.

 Participants enrolled in the study will drink approximately 2 oz.
 (60 mL) of CNM-Au8 every morning for 12 weeks.

 “The objective of the open-label, investigator-blinded REPAIR-MS study is to demonstrate improvements in brain bioenergetic metabolism in multiple sclerosis patients treated with CNM-Au8,” Robert Glanzman, MD, chief medical officer of Clene, said in a press release.

 Investigators will tackle this goal by analyzing changes in the NAD+ and NADH ratio, which controls several cellular processes, including the production of adenosine triphosphate, a small molecule used as “fuel” by all cells in the body.